Connecting

 Personal Growth Classes (14-adult)

 Life-development courses are now available for teens and adults.
-Based on the latest research, these groups engage in instruction that explore adult themes, expand awareness, teach practical strategies and promote personal development.
+Based on the latest research, these groups engage in classroom instruction that explore adult themes, expand awareness, teach practical strategies and promote personal development.
 Classes are grouped and divided according to age.

 Adult Life 101